-I decided to go on a 2-day overnight tour on the Peruvian Side with Find Local Trips.
+I decided to go on a 2-day tour on the Peruvian Side with Planet Odysseys.

 The tour started with a 7 a.m. pick up from the hotel.
-We drove to Puno’s harbor where we met our tour guide and boarded the boat to explore the hidden gem.
+We drove to Puno’s harbour where we met our tour guide and boarded the boat to explore the hidden gem.

+Seven kilometres off the coast of Puno, Uros islands are Lake Titicaca’s prime attraction.
 The boat anchored on the shores of one of the floating islands of Uros, our first stop.
-Uros is located 6 kilometers away from the Puno.
 The shimmering rays of the morning sun allured the view of the golden island.

 We lolled on a broken branch as our guide explained the way the Uru people live.

-The president of the island stepped ecstatically next to our guide to treat the group by a quick demonstration of the way islands were built.
+The president of the island stepped ecstatically next to our guide treating the group with a quick demonstration of the way these islands were built.
 She greeted us in Aymara “Kamisaliki” (how are you?).
 To which our tour guide told us to respond with “Waliki, Juspakara” (I am fine, thank you).

 She concluded the demonstration by placing two dolls each of a man and a woman cooking.